JerBouma/FinanceToolkit/CONTRIBUTING.md

     return price_per_share / book_value_per_share
 ```

 This applies to any metric and this is also how the MC model retrieves the correct input.
 The `get_price_to_book_ratio` function is called by the `ratios_controller` which is called by the `toolkit_controller`.
 This is the flow of the data.

-This separation is done so that it becomes possible to call all functions separately making the Finance Toolkit incredibly flexible for any kind of data input.
+The separation is done so that it becomes possible to call all functions separately making the Finance Toolkit incredibly flexible for any kind of data input.

 ## Adding New Functionality